HALF IRON COURSE

 LARGE TRIANGULAR ORANGE buoys mark the turns for the swimmers.

-There will be more than 20 YMCA lifeguards trained in open water rescue assigned along the swim course route.
+There will be 25-30 YMCA lifeguards trained in open water rescue assigned along the swim course route.
 Lifeguards and members of the local Sheriff’s department will be in rowboats, paddleboards, pontoon boats, personal water craft, and swimming freely.
 DNR boats and/or Coast Guard cutters will be stationed on the outside perimeter of the course to keep recreational watercraft away.

 Swimmers exit the water via the boat launch ramp which will be carpeted.